gauss5930/AlpaGasus2-QLoRA/README.md

 ```

 ## Fine-tuning
-We fine-tune our model using the standard Hugging Face training code and referred to [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca).
+We fine-tuned our model using the standard Hugging Face training code and referred to [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca).
 AlpaGasus2-QLoRA was fine-tuned with LLaMA2-7B and LLaMA2-13B with following parameters:

 |Hyperparameters|LLaMA2-7B|LLaMA2-13B|